E-HomeWork/E-HomeWork/README.md

 ## REST

 The hardest problem to solve for developers is how to deal with data and the Activity life cycle.
-The first problem is how to resolve and synchronize a background threads running network requests after an Activity has been destroyed and another has been craeted.
-The other how to handle the resulting data between rotations without using too much memory and without making too many mistakes while keeping track of that data.
+The first problem is how to resolve and synchronize background threads running network requests after an Activity has been destroyed and another has been craeted.
+The other is how to handle saving data between rotations without using too much memory and without making too many mistakes while keeping track of that data.

 The most elegant solution I've come across is the use of REST.
 We use a local database to store the data and serve it to the views.
-When the views are created, they simply register for an Observable on a URI that represents their data, query the latest data and wait for notifications that let them know their data is available.
+When the views are created, they simply register for an Observable on a URI that represents their data, query the latest data and wait for notifications that let them know new data is available.
 At which point they re-query the data set in question.

 Assuming that data retrieved from the local database is always up to date this seemingly solves the problem.

 The trick is to use Loaders and Observables.
 Loaders are an Android construct that are designed to work with the LifeCycle.
 They go off of the UI thread to retrieve data from a database and return to the UI thread with the results.
 They also know how to attach and detach from the same Activity in case of a rotation/life cycle event.

+## Database

 The database allows for three things: